top of page

 PROGRAM OVERVIEW

 The program is organized so that students take four courses together as a Leadership cohort and are integrated with the mainstream school for their remaining courses.
-As Vancouver School District uses to a semester model, students have 1/2 of their school day in Leadership courses and 1/2 of their school day in mainstream courses.
+Our students have 1/2 of their school day in Leadership courses and 1/2 of their school day in mainstream courses.

 Learn more about what happens in each grade by reading our descriptions below.
 Please also feel free to download our full pamphlet.